Tuesday, July 14, 2015

 DAYS OF DISCO

 In 1977, I was freshly divorced and working in a high-stress job as a petroleum geologist—"A new drilling prospect every week or you’re fired!"
-Nights would find me in a disco called Clementine’s, a club located in the basement of Oklahoma City’s Penn Square Mall.
+Nights would find me in a disco called Clementine’s, a club in the basement of Oklahoma City’s Penn Square Mall.
 The place was dark, the music loud, the drinks and women loose.
-I was usually inebriated, or well on my way to getting there.
+I was usually inebriated or well on my way to getting there.

-A huge bar extended across the front of the room where three bartenders served drinks as fast as they could pour them.
+A huge bar extended across the front of the room, where three bartenders served drinks as fast as they could pour them.
 The dance floor of diamond-shaped black and white tiles was rarely empty; the occasional cooling fingers of vapor rising from grids in the floor made the swaying dancers seem like uninhibited creatures from Hell’s nether regions.

 The dance floor was like hypnosis, insanity, and blasting sound.
 Bodies crushed together amid the beat of drums as ancient as the continent of Africa.
 Once, across the crowded dance floor, I saw a beautiful young woman staring at me.
 Our eyes locked.
 We danced toward each other.
 She passed me a note with her phone number.
 When I called her the next day she invited me for spaghetti.
 I showed up with flowers and a bottle of wine.

-Marti was her name.
-At least that's what I'll call her.
+Marti was her name—at least that's what I'll call her.
 A single mother, she had a five-year-old son named Chris.
 We ate pasta and drank wine by candlelight.
-I helped her with the dishes and then she put Chris to bed.
+I helped her with the dishes, and then she put Chris to bed.
 We made love in her bedroom.

 "I want to thank you," was her unexpected reply as we lay in her little bed.